-Time Frame Unit of Study Key Questions Key Learning Targets (Students will know and be able to) Assessment Evidence of Learning CCTC Standards NYS Standards In what ways is Saudi Arabian cuisine similar to Maghreb cuisine?
+Time Frame Unit of Study Key Questions Key Learning Targets (Students will know and be able to) Assessment Evidence of Learning CCTC Standards NYS Standards What are two ingredients commonly used in Tunisian cuisine?
+In what ways is Saudi Arabian cuisine similar to Maghreb cuisine?
 Weeks 29-32 Global Cuisine 2: Asia and African Why is soy such an important ingredient in Japanese cuisine?
 What is China's influence on Japanese cuisine?
 What are the flavor profiles in African cuisine?
 Explain why soy is a prominent ingredient in Japanese cuisine.
 Identify and demonstrate the influence of China in Japanese cooking.
 Explain the flavor profiles in African cuisine.
-Think-Pair-Share Poster: Chinese Cooking Influences Identification of Various African Flavor Profiles Global Cuisine Projects Career Ready Practices CRP 1,2,4,6,7,8,11,12 Cluster Standards AG 1,2 HT 3 Pathway Standards AG-FD 2,3 HT-RFB 2,3,4,10 ELA 11-12R 1,2,4,7 11-12W 2,4,5,6,7 11-12SL 1,2,4,6 11-12L 1,3,4,6 Literacy 11-12RST 1,2,4,7 11-12WHST 2,4,7 Weeks 33-37 Internship Assessment Advanced Baking and Pastry What were the areas of improvement as well as the challenges you experienced in your internship?
+Think-Pair-Share Poster: Chinese Cooking Influences Identification of Various African Flavor Profiles Global Cuisine Projects Career Ready Practices CRP 1,2,4,6,7,8,11,12 Cluster Standards AG 1,2 HT 3 Pathway Standards AG-FD 2,3 HT-RFB 2,3,4,10 11-12R 1,2,4,7 11-12W 2,4,5,6,7 11-12SL 1,2,4,6 11-12L 1,3,4,6 Literacy 11-12RST 1,2,4,7 11-12WHST 2,4,7 Weeks 33-37 Work-Based Learning: Internship Assessment Advanced Baking and Pastry What were the areas of improvement as well as the challenges you experienced in your internship?
 What are the components of sabayon?
 Why is it necessary to temper chocolate?
 What is the rose piping technique?
 What is the process of making lace cookies?
 Reflect on and present a summary of their internship.
 Identify and explain the components of sabayon.
 Explain and demonstrate the process tempering chocolate.
 Demonstrate proper rose piping technique.
 Demonstrate and present the process of making lace cookies.
-Reflection Summary: Internship Experience Demonstration: Chocolate Tempering Technique Demonstration: Rose Piping Technique Using Buttercream Frosting Demonstration: Recipes for Lace Cookies Career Ready Practices CRP 1,2,4,6,7,8,10,11,12 Cluster Standards AG 1,5 HT 3,6 Pathway Standards AG-FD 2,3 HT-RFB 4,9,10 Weeks 38-40 Professional Portfolio Project ProStart Practical Assessment What are some things you have learned and how will you apply them to the culinary industry?
+Reflection Summary: Internship Experience Demonstration: Chocolate Tempering Technique Demonstration: Rose Piping Technique Using Buttercream Frosting Demonstration: Recipes for Lace Cookies Career Ready Practices CRP 1,2,4,6,7,8,10,11,12 Cluster Standards AG 1,5 HT 3,6 Pathway Standards AG-FD 2,3 HT-RFB 4,9,10 11-12R 1,2,4,7 11-12W 2,4,5 11-12SL 1,2,6 11-12L 1,3,4,6 Literacy 11-12RST 1,2,4,7 11-12WHST 2,4,7 Weeks 38-40 Professional Portfolio Project ProStart Practical Assessment What are some things you have learned and how will you apply them to the culinary industry?
 How is your learning presented in your professional portfolio?
 Present work from professional portfolio explaining accomplishments and challenges.
 Explain what they have learned during the school year and how they will apply what they have learned to the industry.
 Professional Portfolio Presentation Reflection Essay: Learning and Application ProStart Practical Assessment Career Ready Practices CRP 1,2,4,6,8,10,11 Cluster Standards AG 1,5 HT 3,6 Pathway Standards AG-FD 2,3 HT-RFB 4,9,10 ELA 11-12R 1,2,4,7 11-12W 2,4,5 11-12SL 1,2,6 11-12L 1,3,4,6 Literacy 11-12RST 1,2,4,7 11-12WHST 2,4,7